One gateway. Seven providers.

 The engineering record

-Architectural bets, adapter design, first-token gating, edge-runtime trade-offs, and the lessons learned.
+Architectural bets, adapter design, first-token gating, intent routing, plugin dispatch, and lessons learned.

-Adapter pattern, the router, cooldown lists, the audit log, and the trust-boundary sanitiser explained.
+Adapter pattern, the router, cooldown lists, intent classifier, plugin dispatch, and the audit log.

-Benchmarks, deployment guide, the six modes, the seven providers, security model, and cost analysis.
+Benchmarks, deployment guide, the seven modes, providers, security model, and cost analysis.